oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/dwh-analytics-for-lob/files/dwh-analytics-for-lob-wad.md

 ## Workload Business Value

-This solution can satisfy the A Company Making Everything desire to provide increased insight in their GL reporting to their Finance team.
-The customer can capitalise on the capabilities of a modern analytics platform to provide benefits to business users and to IT.
-Business benefits mean users would have access to standard reports and be able to augment them with their own data or create additional visualisations without the need and wait for IT to implement.
+This solution can satisfy the A Company Making Everything desire to provide increased insight into their GL reporting to their Finance team.
+The customer can capitalize on the capabilities of a modern analytics platform to provide benefits to business users and to IT.
+Business benefits mean users would have access to standard reports and be able to augment them with their own data or create additional visualizations without the need and wait for IT to implement them.
 IT benefits by having an analytics solution on platform services that are managed by Oracle on Oracle Cloud Infrastructure (OCI).
-A Company Making Everything will have an up to date platform that will automatically scale up or down with business demand.
+A Company Making Everything will have an up-to-date platform that will automatically scale up or down with business demand.

-The Finance team can augment the pre-packaged set of Finance dashboards and KPIs provided with their own data or create their own visualisations for personal analysis and gain greater insight, giving them greater control over their reporting.
+The Finance team can augment the pre-packaged set of Finance dashboards and KPIs provided with their own data or create their own visualizations for personal analysis and gain greater insight, giving them greater control over their reporting.
 The IT department can focus on adding business value through data and curated reporting by freeing up time spent on platform maintenance.

 Using Lift to implement the core EBS Analytics Finance Accelerator will set the foundation for A Company Making Everything to extend the content to deliver customer-specific analyses.